Table of Contents:

 If you have a supplement brand and suspect a fake has harmed consumers, you can report the product to the FDA.
 Use the administration’s Safety Reporting Portal and provide as much information as you can.
 Consumers and health professionals can also file reports with the tool.
 You can also check the FDA’s tainted products list if you’re unsure about a particular product in the market.

 Finding and individually reporting counterfeits is time-consuming.
-Instead, a brand protection program can scan multiple marketplaces for possible infringements and enforce on multiple points at once.
+Instead, a brand protection software can scan multiple marketplaces for possible infringements and enforce on multiple points at once.
 Get in touch with us to find out how you can use automation to secure your brand’s presence online.